 Permanent URI for this collection

-The documents in this section chronicle the creation and history of the Center for International Education (CIE) at UMass Amherst.
-They include the: the original planning document; a history of the first 25 years of CIE, and an analytic document that examines the factors which made the unique structure and its success possible.
+The documents in this collection chronicle the creation and history of the Center for International Education (CIE) at UMass Amherst.
+They include the: the original planning document; a history of the first 25 years of CIE, and an analytic document that examines the factors which made its unique structure possible - combining a learning community with active field projects.
+It also contains Capability Statements from several years, as well as various documents related its governance and philosophy.

 Browse